DieHukSho/GB-Phishing/README.md

 [+] Core Analysis Complete.

 [!]
 Important Warning:
-    - Always perform this analysis in a secure environment (VM/Sandbox)!
+    - Always perform this analysis in a secure environment (VM/Sandbox), and try using VPN !
     - These results are preliminary findings; confirmation and manual analysis are still required.

 Press Enter to analyze another URL or type 'exit' to quit...